 The Academy continues to focus its efforts on providing quality workshops which address the needs of children with diverse abilities and has broadened its efforts to include children with needs in the general education program.
-Based on our Annual Needs Assessment Survey of the collaborative districts, staff identified their specific areas of need for training in addressing Autism, Behavior, Best Practices, Communication, Literacy, Mathematics, Mental Health and Social/Emotional Influences.
+Based on our Annual Needs Assessment Survey of the collaborative districts, school communities identify their specific areas of need for training.
 In order to support the New Jersey Professional Development Standards of improved learning outcomes for students, the following statements represent the Academy’s goals and provide impetus for the planned activities:

 To provide collaborative opportunities across district boundaries for effective professional development pertaining to educational programming.

 To improve learning outcomes for non-traditional learners.

 To increase the number of inclusive opportunities for learners with diverse abilities.